 - Enrolled* in one of the University of North Dakota’s online or distance education certificate or degree programs that is approved by the State Board of Higher Education, or

-- Planning to enroll in a non-credit certificate program.
+- Planning to enroll in a non-credit certificate course or program.

-*Degree program applicants need to be admitted to the University of North Dakota and have completed two consecutive semesters in the program within the past year to be eligible for the scholarship.
+*Degree and certificate program applicants need to be admitted to the University of North Dakota and have completed two consecutive semesters in the program within the past year to be eligible for the scholarship.

 To apply, submit an online application by March 1.
 Past recipients of the Ben and Ruth Gustafson scholarship are not eligible to reapply.

 Applications will be reviewed by the Award Committee in March of each year.
 The amount of the scholarship will depend on the annual availability of funds.
 Students awarded a scholarship will be contacted by email.

 Upon acceptance of the Ben and Ruth Gustafson Continuing Education Endowment Scholarship, you will be notified about how the scholarship funds will be distributed and you will be encouraged to send an acknowledgment to the Gustafson family.